mhaseebaslam/Frontend-Projects/frontend projects showcase/01 Single-Page CV/README.md

 ## File Structure

-- `index.html`: The main HTML file containing the CV content.
+- `index.html` is the main HTML file containing the CV content.
-- `favicon.ico`: The favicon image (replace with your own).
+- `favicon.ico` is the favicon image (replace with your own).

 ## Sections